 If a tenant smokes in a rented property and causes discoloration or other damage, the landlord may be able to claim cleaning or repair costs from the tenant’s bond.

 If the property has gas appliances installed, ensure you are satisfied that they are operating safely.
 Consider asking for a condition or clause to be added requiring the landlord to have any gas appliances checked and certified safe every two years.
-For more information, view our Gas appliances - safety advice for tenants and residents page.
+For more information, view Gas appliances - safety advice for tenants and residents.